 When you join us, you’ll be able to explore your interests and rotate within teams and departments so that you get the broadest experience possible.
 We value our people and make sure they are recognised for their efforts.
 We really develop our employees through on the job experiences, mentoring, workshops and training programmes.
-Graduates have access to local, national and international development courses run by the Bank of England, Swiss National Bank, Outward Bound and Federal Reserve Bank of New York, to name just a few.
+Graduates have access to local, national and international development courses run by the Bank of England, Swiss National Bank and Federal Reserve Bank of New York.
 Many of our employees have taken part in secondments worldwide and some are involved in further study for a Masters or a PhD while working full-time with us, and in some cases we fund the study.

-With about 30 staff, our core function is to formulate monetary policy by achieving and maintaining stability in the general level of prices, so inflation is kept between one and three percent per annum.
+Our core function is to formulate monetary policy by achieving and maintaining stability in the general level of prices, so inflation is kept between one and three percent per annum.

 Think of us as financial doctors who monitor the “health” of financial institutions (banks, non-bank deposit takers and insurance companies) in New Zealand, as well as the country’s financial system.
 We take on graduates of economics, finance and law.
 We provide advice to the Governor of the Reserve Bank, and the government, on matters to do with the operation of the financial system.
 This includes: